LTS MCP Server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use for housing policy analysis and socialized housing supply tracking.'
-Also explains when to omit year for YOY shift calculation.
-However, does not explicitly state when not to use or contrast with alternatives.
+Provides clear usage context: 'Use for housing policy analysis and socialized housing supply tracking.'
+It also explains the conditional year-over-year shift when no year filter is applied.
+However, it does not explicitly state when not to use this tool or name alternative sibling tools for exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.